skintigh/KerfTool/README.md

 ## Use of Measurement
 Enter the approriate setting as the kerf in your laser cutter software for the material you want to cut.

 Or in Inkscape: set a "path effect" to **add** 1/2 kerf from the outside perimiter of objects and to **subtract** 1/2 kerf to the inside perimeter of holes you are cutting out.
-This means if you cut a donut shape, the outside of the donut is **larger** and te donut hole is **smaller**.
+This means if you cut a donut shape, the outside of the donut is **larger** and the donut hole is **smaller**.
 When you cut it, the laser will remove a little more material and shrink the donut and enlarge the hole.
 Cut it, then measure it with calipers to verify the kerf setting was correct.

 ## Acknowledgements